-Knowing your numbers in Greek can help you figure out directions, possibly understand what room you were just assigned (if you find the rare hotel desk clerk who doesn't speak English - I've heard there is one), and understand what time it is or will be when you are supposed to catch that hydrofoil or plane.
+Knowing your numbers in Greek can help you figure out directions, possibly understand what room you were just assigned (if you find the rare hotel desk clerk who doesn't speak English), and understand what time it is or will be when you are supposed to catch that hydrofoil or plane.

 2. Dio - THEE-oh - δύο : Try remembering "duo" for "dio" - again, like in a musical duo.
 But note that the actual sound is a soft "Th" rather than the hard dental "D".